-When Adnyamathanha Elder and cultural teacher, ranger and researcher Cliff Coulthard showed Flinders University researcher Dr Giles Hamm the Warratyi Rock Shelter in 2012, they had no idea of the extraordinary archaeological riches they would uncover.
+When Adnyamathanha Elder and cultural teacher, ranger and researcher Dr Cliff Coulthard (1953 – 2023) showed Flinders University researcher Dr Giles Hamm the Warratyi Rock Shelter in 2012, they had no idea of the extraordinary archaeological riches they would uncover.

 Their initial dig at the site produced a wide range of items that have been dated using radiocarbon and Optically Stimulated Luminescence (OSL) methods, and papers of their find have been published in the prestigious Nature journal.

 ‘We had done digs at other sites in the southern Flinders Ranges – at Arkaba and Hookina Creek – but we only found items that date back to around 27,000 years.
 It was incredibly fortunate that we went further north, because that is where we struck gold,’ says Cliff.

 Warratyi, located in a sheer gorge near a spring just south of the Strzelecki Track, was first pointed out to Cliff when he was a 15-year-old stockman working beside Adnyamathanha Elders Colin and Lachlan Wilton.
 He had since forgotten about Warratyi and only recognised the location by chance while conducting extensive Flinders Ranges fieldwork, with Dr Hamm, to identify sites for potential excavation.